overflowy/spongebob-cli/README.md

 ```
 Usage of spongebob-cli:
   -d int
-        download all episodes asynchronously but max [d] episode at a time (default -1)
+        download all episodes asynchronously but max [d] episodes at a time (default -1)
   -l    list episodes and quit
   -p int
         play the wanted episode without any user interaction (default -1)